Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 Suzuka Circuit Park

-The park features loads of fun turns, which both rookies and experienced drivers will enjoy.
+The park features many fun turns that both rookies and experienced drivers will enjoy.
 In addition to the kart circuit, the park features two major themes, a carousel and a trolley ride — so you definitely won’t be short of things to do.
-Choose between two pass options: a day passes valid for weekdays and weekends or a weekday night pass allowing you to visit the park after 5pm.
+Choose between two pass options: a day pass valid for weekdays and weekends, or a weekday night pass allowing you to visit the park after 5pm.

 With all the needed facilities available on-site, a day at Suzuka Circuit Park is full of fun for the whole family.